shvnix/focusly/README.md

 password- 1234567890 (only for testing and review the web app in condition sign up not working.)

 ---

+## 📜 License
+This project is licensed under the MIT License.
+Feel free to modify and use it.

 👨‍💻 Author

 Shivansh Panwar